Borate and Daggett Railroad: History

 Borate & Daggett Heisler locomotive #1 "Marion" (s/n 1018), at Daggett, California in 1910.
 It went on to work for the Forest Lumber Company in Oregon until the lumber mill at Pine Ridge burned to the ground in 1939.

 By 1904, the decline in quality of the borate ore was beginning to show, and Smith immediately set his sights to Death Valley to find a successor for borate.
 He soon located the Lila C. Mine, which was over 142 mi north of Daggett, and ordered the construction of the Tonopah and Tidewater Railroad to export the ore from the Lila C. to the nearest rail connection at Ludlow, California.
 As soon as the T&T reached the Lila C. in October 1907, all mining operations at Borate were ceased and the Borate & Daggett Railroad abandoned.
 Most of the rails were taken up and sold for scrap, and the two locomotives along with the rolling stock were left behind on a little siding in Daggett adjacent to the Santa Fe mainline.
 They would not see use again until 1913, when Pacific Coast Borax required narrow-gauge railway equipment to help construct the Death Valley Railroad.
-Once that was done, the old and tired Heisler locomotives lived out the rest of their days in the timber fields of Oregon and northern California with the rest of their kin.
+When completed, the old and tired Heisler locomotives lived out their days with their predecessors in the timber fields of Oregon and northern California.

 Borate & Daggett Heisler locomotive #2 "Francis" (s/n 1026), at Daggett, California in 1910.
 The locomotive helped to construct the Death Valley Railroad in 1913, before being sold to the Nevada Short Line Railway in 1916 where it retained its number #2.
 It ended its days working for the Terry Lumber Company (later Red River) at Round Mountain, California until about 1925.